-From the outside the Delta rangeland is also threatened by crop encroachment, enhanced by irrigation schemes financed by state and donor agencies.
-77 On newly cultivated pasture or flood-plains, including cattle corridors and stop-over points, conflicts arise when pastoralists return with their animals before crop harvesting.
-Crop devastation has increased significantly in scale and frequency.
-There is also an increasing number of livestock, both cattle, sheep, and goats, owned by outside pastoralists, farmers and investors which utilize the Delta pastures in the dry season, which enhance conflict potentials and lead to degradation of vegetation.
+From the outside the Delta rangeland is threatened by crop encroachment, enhanced by irrigation schemes financed by state and donor agencies.
+2 A major problem is that the state gives priority to large scale upstream irrigation schemes, and deviates water which lower flood-peak levels downstream (Turner 1992).
+Conflicts arise on newly cultivated pasture or flood-plains, including cattle corridors and stop-over points, when pastoralists return with their animals before crop harvesting.
+Crop devastation have increased significantly in scale and frequency.
+Open fights, even deaths have occurred.
+There is also an increasing number of livestock, both cattle, sheep and goats, owned by outside pastoralists, farmers and investors which utilize the Delta pastures in the dry season, which enhance conflict potentials and lead to degradation of vegetation.
+Extensive charcoal burning for the smoking of fish and for fuel to urban markets is another problem.
+Over-fishing is a major issue, but not a subject of this article (although as the fish resources are depleted the fishermen turn to livestock or crop production - increasing the pressure on land resources).
 Several large absentee herd investors have negotiated access to large flood-plain pastures from the Jowro through informal payments.

 Hence, the opening up of the Delta-wide common-property regime have led to powerful elites as well as small farmers 'privatising' or 'enclosing' former rangeland commons within the wider resource system.
 Pastoralists are also involved in these processes as they increasingly turn to crop cultivation to improve household food security.
-Another action by the pastoralists themselves representing a 'privatisation' of valuable resources is the increased harvesting of pasture and rice stalks/crop residues for stall feeding.
+Moreover, access to the flood-plain grass is made more difficult both by increasing the conngi (grazing fees) and by more strictly controlling its use.
+Widespread regeneration of flood-plain pastures (which was dead after drought) has for example lead to more strict control by those who invest in the regeneration.
+Increased harvesting of pasture and rice stalks/crop residues for stall feeding by both farmers and pastoralist also represent a 'privatisation' of valuable common resources.